Work history

 During this freelancing period, Google sent me a detailed communication explaining the role of an UX Designer, how the visual aspect of this industry relates directly to my expertise, and how to transfer my skills to the UX universe.
 I took the bait, attended their 9-month course, and got certified with this skill.

-And finally, a new professional chapter began March 2022 when I started working with tms in Chicago.
+And finally, a new professional chapter began March 2022 when I started working with The Marketing Store (tms) in Chicago.
 I got lucky with my team mates - a bunch of patient, good-natured and supportive colleagues who's been generously sharing their knowledge and time with me.
-I'm working with McDonald's US digital menu boards.
+I'm working with McDonald's US digital menu boards and assets photo shoot.

 Package design